greenelab/meta-review/content/response-to-reviewers.md

 > Would it be possible for a (anonymous) reviewer to use the workflow to do the actual review?

+It is possible to use issues to coordinate peer review, as [Reviewer 3 did](https://github.com/greenelab/meta-review/issues/124) for this manuscript.
+We updated the manuscript to present this possibility for open peer review.
+Anonymous journal peer review requires an editor to post the reviewers' comments.
+We discussed this in [GH140](https://github.com/greenelab/meta-review/issues/140) and edited the manuscript in [GH193](https://github.com/greenelab/meta-review/pull/193).

 > Could you elaborate a bit on the potential limitations of the markdown language?
 Did you encounter some difficulties in referencing figures or tables?